bmehder/todo-list-50/README.md

 , view = view
 , msgToDebug = todoMsgToDebug
 , modelToString = modelToPrettyString
+, visibleByDefault = False
 }
 ```

 It returns a fully working Elm program with time travel enabled.

+The debugger can be enabled or disabled by default using the `visibleByDefault` flag.

 ---